 Oregon City resident William Gifford also encouraged the commission to enact the fee.

 "I haven't heard anyone say the roads don't need repair," he said.

-Commissioner Ken Humberston described not enacting the vehicle registration fee as "utterly irresponsible."
+Commissioner Ken Humberston said not enacting the vehicle registration fee would be "utterly irresponsible."

 "(We) have to make sure our next generation has infrastructure that works for them," he said.
 "Given the history that we have faced, it would be an abdication of our responsibilities as elected officials to not do this.
 I don't expect anybody in this room, myself included, to like this ... but the fact is, this is absolutely necessary."